krinart/twitter-realtime-pipeline/README.md

 This is how this model is created (you can see this process in details [here](https://github.com/krinart/twitter-realtime-pipeline/blob/master/ml/Sentiment%20Analysis.ipynb)):
 1. We need a dataset of texts with assigned sentiment - I took [Sentiment140](http://help.sentiment140.com/for-students/)
 2. We also need a set of pre-trained word embeddings - I took [Glove](https://nlp.stanford.edu/projects/glove/)
-3. Using pre-trained word embeddings and dataset of texts with assigned word embeddins we can train an [Xgboost](https://xgboost.readthedocs.io/en/latest/) classifier which predicts sentiment for the given word enbedding
+3. Using pre-trained word embeddings and dataset of texts with assigned sentiment we can train an [Xgboost](https://xgboost.readthedocs.io/en/latest/) classifier which predicts sentiment for the given word enbedding
 4. Since the trained model is a Python object and we need to use it in JVM environment, I used [m2cgen](https://github.com/BayesWitnesses/m2cgen) library to generate Java code for the model (I'm also a co-author of this library)
 5. The only thing left is to export word embeddings to use them in the flink pipeline
 6. Now we can [apply this model](https://github.com/krinart/twitter-realtime-pipeline/blob/master/flink_pipeline/src/main/scala/flink_pipeline/ScoreTweetMap.scala#L11-L18) for every tweet in real time.